 The JCFS Divorce Specialty Center offers groups for adults in all phases of the divorce process to meet with others who are dealing with the financial, emotional and parenting issues related to this transition.
 Groups for children dealing with divorce are also offered.
-Contact Tammy Sollo, LCSW, or 847.412.4347
+Contact Tami Sollo, LCSW, or 847.412.4347

 Grief and Loss

 The Jewish Healing Network offers workshops, ongoing groups and Community Presentations related to illness and loss.
 Our Help and Healing Workshops utilize art, music, books, and meditation to enable the healing process.
 Healing Hearts offers grief support groups in the Northwest Suburbs.